Regan-Boreland/ApexMMA/README.md

 ## Testing
 #### Validator testing
 * No errors were found on W3C CSS validator - [Apex MMA CSS validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fregan-boreland.github.io%2FApexMMA%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
-* No errors were found on W3C HTML valitdator - [Apex MMA HTML validator](https://regan-boreland.github.io/ApexMMA/)
+* No errors were found on W3C HTML validator - [Apex MMA HTML validator](https://regan-boreland.github.io/ApexMMA/)
-* I confimred the contrasting colours is easy to read and the accesability throughout the website is good.
+* I confirmed the contrasting colours is easy to read and the accessibility throughout the website is good.
 I did this by running the website through lighthouse.

 ![lighthouse](assets/images/readme-images/lighthouse-apexmma.png)